MicrosoftDocs/win32/desktop-src/FileIO/maximum-file-path-limitation.md

 ---

 > [!NOTE]
 > This registry setting can also be controlled via Group Policy at `Computer Configuration > Administrative Templates > System > Filesystem > Enable Win32 long paths`.
+The policy can also be applied with Microsoft Intune using [Policy Configuration Service Provider (CSP)](/windows/client-management/mdm/policy-configuration-service-provider).

 ### Application manifest updates to declare long path capability